Share

 Daniele Bianchi has over 8 years of experience in the field of biomedical engineering research.
 He graduated in Biomedical engineering and hold PhD in biomechanics.
 His research activities concern the development of computational approaches for the simulation of the mechanical response of biological tissues in a patient-specific environment.
 The results of the research activity have been published in high-impact international journals and have been presented at prestigious international and national conferences.

-Francesca Cordella is currently Assistant Professor with Tenure Track (RTDb) at the Unit of Advanced Robotics and Human-centred Technologies (CREO Lab) of Campus Bio-Medico University of Rome.
+Francesca Cordella is currently Associate Professor of Bioengineering at Campus Bio-Medico University of Rome (UCBM).
+She is a member of the Unit of Advanced Robotics and Human-centered Technologies (CREO Lab) of UCBM.
 She received the Laurea degree in Electronic Engineering and the Ph.D. in Computer and Automation Engineering both from the University of Naples Federico II.
-In 2011, she was visiteding student at the Institut fur Robotik und Mechatronik, Deutsches Zentrum fur Luft- und Raumfahrt (DLR).
+In 2011, she was a visiting student at the Institut fur Robotik und Mechatronik, Deutsches Zentrum fur Luft- und Raumfahrt (DLR).
 Until June 2013 she was Assistant Researcher at the University of Naples Federico II.
-From 2013 to 2018 she was Assistant Researcher and from November 2018 she is Assistant Professor both in the CREO Lab.
-She has obtained the National Scientific Qualification for 2nd level Professor in the competition sector 09/G2.
+From 2013 to 2018 she was Assistant Researcher and from November 2018 to 2024 she was Assistant Professor both in the CREO Lab.

 Since 2015 she is an expert and reviewer for the European Commission within H2020- ICT research programme.